-Zveza Sozitje offers different programs of lifelong learning for individuals with learning disabilities.
-Training for independent, active life and work for individuals with learning disabilities includes learning on how to takes care of him/herself, seminars for girls and boys, self-advocacy and experience camps.
-The program is designed to teach individuals with learning disabilities how to take care of themselves, how to take decisions on certain matters by themselves, how to be their own advocate and to become aware of their rights and duties as an adult.
-The goal of the program is to ensure that individuals with learning disabilities are equally included in everyday life and to recognize their right to make decisions that affect themselves and as well as the obligations that come from these rights (Jordan Simončič, 2012; Zveza Sozitje n.d.).
+Zveza Sozitje offers different programs of lifelong learning for persons with intellectual disabilities.
+Training for independent, active life and work of persons with intellectual disabilities includes learning on how one takes care of him/herself, seminar for girls and boys, self-advocacy, experience camps.
+Program is set in a way that teaches persons with intellectual disabilities how to take care of themselves, how to take decisions on certain matters by themselves, how to selfadvocate themselves, how to become aware of their rights and duties as grown up persons.
+The goal of the program is to equally include persons with intellectual disabilities in everyday life and to recognize their right on making decisions about themselves and as well obligations that come from these rights (Jordan Simončič, 2012; Zveza Sozitje n.d.).

-Within the program Zveza Sozitje also offer computer training, camping - living in nature, experiential camps at the seaside, sport camps, art camps etc. They offer workshops, seminars or experiential camps where the participants gain new knowledge or strengthen their existing knowledge and skills.
-These skills and knowledge are important to support their equal participation in everyday life and work.
-On experiential camps, participants gain skills in how to actively spend their free time, to take care of their physical needs and, because of the locations and special circumstances of the camps, the participants have to communicate with each other and jointly decide on activities.
+Within the program they as well offer computer training, camping - living in nature, experiential camps on the seaside, sport camps, art camps etc. They offer workshops, seminars or experiential camps where the participants gain new knowledge or straighten their already existing knowledge and skills.
+These are important for their equal participation in everyday life and work.
+On experiential camps, individuals gain skills how to actively spend their free time, take care of their physical condition and because of the locations and special circumstances of the camps, the participants are forced to communicate among them and jointly decide on activities.

-Two other parts of the program are the "Abilimpiada Slovenia" and "MATP - Motor Activities Training Program".
-Abilimpiada is an olympiad in skills, habits, working abilities and socialization.
-It is a competitive event that connects people with disabilities of all kinds, including people with learning disabilities.
-Competitors compete in categories of employment and leisure activities in which they show their creativity, knowledge and competences.
-MATP is a program for maintaining or developing motor skills in individuals with more serious learning disabilities.
+Part of the program is also Abilimpiada Slovenia and MATP - Motor Activities Training Program.
+Abilimpiada is an olympiad in skills, habits, working abilities and socialization of people.
+It is an event of a competitive character that links people with disabilities of all categories, including people with intellectual disabilities.
+Competitors compete in categories of employment and leisure activities in which they present their creativity, knowledge and competences.
+MATP is a program for keeping or developing motoric skills of persons with greater scale of intellectual disabilities.

-Attending these programs helps people with learning disabilities to get to know their capabilities and raises their self-esteem and self-confidence.
-By attending seminars and workshops independently they prove themselves and others, that they are capable of more than the society is sometimes willing to admit (Jordan Simončič, 2012; Zveza Sozitje n.d.).
+Attending these programs helps persons with intellectual disabilities to get to know their capabilities, raise their self-esteem and self-confidence.
+By independent attendance on seminars and workshops they prove themselves and others, that they are capable of more than the society is sometimes willing to admit (Jordan Simončič, 2012; Zveza Sozitje n.d.).

-Other lifelong learning opportunities offered by Zveza Sozitje include information provision and published materials.
-They publish various printed materials which inform users (individuals with learning disabilities and their parents), about the newest research relating to how to improve quality of life.
-There is often a lack of access to information for adults with learning disabilities since information has to be adapted to make it easily understandable for them.
-Because of this, they are less included in the educational processes, which is why the informative and publishing activities opportunities offered by Zveza Sozitje are an important aspect of lifelong learning for adults with learning disabilities (Jordan Simončič, 2012; Zveza Sozitje n.d.).
+Other lifelong programs offered by Zveza Sozitje are informative and publising activities.
+They publish different printed materials with which they inform users - persons with intellectual disabilities and their parents, about the newest researches in the field of how to improve the quality of life.
+There is often a lack of access to information for adult persons with intellectual disabilities since information have to be understandable and adjusted to them.
+Because of that they are less included in education processes and that is why the informative and publishing activity is an important aspect of lifelong learning for adults with intellectual disabilities (Jordan Simončič, 2012; Zveza Sozitje n.d.).

-Zveza Sozitje runs sporting activities for adults with learning disabilities through a NGO called Specialna olimpijada Slovenije (Special Olympics Slovenia).
-The aim of these activities is to support the psychophysical abilities and socialization of people with learning disabilities.
-The slogan of the Special Olympics is: "Let me win, but if I cannot win, let me be brave in my attempt."
+Zveza Sozitje conducts sport activities for persons with intellectual disabilities through a NGO called Specialna olimpijada Slovenije (Special Olympics Slovenia).
+The result of this idea is the preservation of psychophysical abilities and socialization of people with intellectual disabilities.
+The slogan of the Special Olympics is: "Let me win, but if I can not win, let me be brave in my attempt."

-Zveza Sozitje also encourages cultural activities which enable adults with learning disabilities to show their artworks and results of their year-round efforts in the field of culture.
-By presenting their own achievements and demonstrating their abilities at organized cultural events, adults with learning disabilities get affirmation and recognition for the quality of their own work and creativity.
+Encouraging cultural activities; Zveza Sozitje enables persons with intellectual disabilities to present artworks and the results of their year-round efforts in the field of culture.
+When presenting their own achievements and abilities at organized cultural events, persons with intellectual disabilities confirm their own quality of their work and creativity.